 SECTION 1.
 GUIDELINES

 A. Each committee shall consist of at least three members.
-No more than two members shall be from the same department without prior approval of the board of directors, except for the Collective Bargaining committees which shall consist of at least seven members a majority of whom shall be employees in the bargaining unit.
-The Budget committee shall consist of at least five MEMBERS; one shall be the treasurer of this organization.
+The Collective Bargaining committees shall consist of at least seven members, a majority of whom shall be employees in the bargaining unit.
+The Budget Committee shall consist of at least five members; one shall be the treasurer of this organization.

 C. Standing committees shall serve for a one year term beginning with the regular January membership meeting.

 D. Any committee may be dissolved and a new committee appointed at any time with the approval of the majority of the membership present and voting at a membership meeting of this organization.

 E. Committee chairpersons shall submit all committee expenses to the Secretary of this organization.

 F. All committees shall consist of an odd number of members.

 G. All committee chairpersons shall prepare and submit their proposed annual budget to the Budget committee on or before March 1st of each year.